top of page

 Volunteer Teams

+Below are the descriptions for each team, and examples of the opportunities you may choose as a team member.
 You are welcome to become part of one or more teams.
-Below are the descriptions for each team, and examples of the opportunities you may choose as a team member

-This team’s focus is to find forever homes for dogs and cats.
+The goal of this team is to work in a variety of ways that result in adoption of dogs and cats into forever homes.
 Examples of opportunities for you as a team member include:

 • Fostering dogs and/or cats

-This team’s focus is to assist with CAS fundraising efforts through local businesses, fundraising events, and grant writing.
+This team’s focus is to assist with CAS fundraising efforts through local businesses, major donors, and fundraising events.
 Examples of opportunities for you as a team member include:

 • Participating in small local fundraisers throughout the year